vukbgit/simplex/README.md

     * _local_: folder for application files accessible by browsers, will be filled at least by compiled CSS files and probabily by much more application assets
     * _share_
         * _package.json_: default NPM packages
-        * _yarn.sh_: symlinked from web root to handle Yarn commands
+        * _npm.sh_: symlinked into web root to handle npm commands
     * _.htaccess_: Apache configuration file, grants access to real files (CSS, Javascript, imagess, etc) and redirects every other request to index.php

 ## Subject set up ##